pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Running JaxPlan from the Command Line
 -------------------

-A basic script is provided to run JaxPlan on any domain in rddlrepository, provided a config file of hyper-parameters is available (currently, custom config files are provided for a limited subset of problems: the default config could be suboptimal for other problems).
+A basic shell script is provided to run JaxPlan on any domain in rddlrepository:

-The example can be run as follows in a standard shell, from the install directory of pyRDDLGym-jax:

 .. code-block:: shell